 You may be able to study a language as a discovery module.
 Languages for All (based within the School of Languages, Cultures and Societies) offers a wide range of 10 and 20 credit discovery modules in a variety of languages.
 These are coded "FLTU" in the module catalogue.
 40 credits should equip you to cope well with everyday communication abroad.
 If you have queries, contact email@example.com.

-The Study Abroad Office is able to offer several subsidised summer school opportunities for University of Leeds students, including some language learning programmes.
-To take part in one of these programmes you must apply separately to the Study Abroad office.
-Find out how to apply and read more about individual Subsidised short programmes.
+The Study Abroad Office is able to offer several summer school opportunities for University of Leeds students, including some language learning programmes.
+Find out how to apply and read more about individual summer schools.

 Pre-sessional language courses